Skip to main content

 • Stuck spring: Dirt in canister prevents movement.
 Flush or replace.

 Sometimes the system IS running — you can hear water in the pipes — but specific heads won't pop up.
 This is different from the system not turning on, but homeowners often describe it the same way.
+If a head is cracked or damaged beyond cleaning, sprinkler head replacement is a straightforward fix — usually under $15 in parts.

 When It's NOT the Head